|Space Telescope Science Institute|

 • Because no PHA filtering is done onboard, FUV ACCUMs include events for all PHA values.
 This has two minor effects.
 First, background counts are included.
 However, since objects observed in ACCUM mode are bright, this should not be a practical issue.
 Second, because the absolute flux calibrations are derived from PHA filtered TIME-TAG data, this can result in small, systematic effects in the flux calibration, but these should be less than a few percent.

 • For the FUVB segment of the G140L CENWAVE = 1280 setting, the wavecal lamp does not have detectable lines.
 As a result, the wavelength calibration from the FUVA side is applied to the FUVB.
 However, for some observations, the FUVA is turned off, to avoid an over-bright condition.
 In these cases, a default wavelength calibration is applied.
 Note that the wavecal not only affects the wavelength calibration itself, but also the determination of where the PSA or BOA spectrum is expected to be.
-These same comments apply to FUVB observations obtained with the new G130M CENWAVE = 1055 and 1096 settings that are available for Cycle 19.
+These same comments apply to FUVB observations obtained with the G130M CENWAVE = 1055 and 1096 settings.

 • OSM motions, or drifts, can cause the spectrum to shift in the dispersion direction by as much as 2-3 pixels (~1 resolution element for NUV, approximately one-half resolution element for FUV) in the first 20 minutes after an OSM is moved. tagflash wavecals correct for these motions to accuracies ≤ 0.5 pixel.
 However, it is only possible to correct ACCUM data for the mean OSM motion that occurred during the exposure and, in rare circumstances, this may result in a slight degradation in the spectral resolution of ACCUM data.